Baskaran Pillai: Education

 Pillai went to the government school in Rameswaram and later on to a government college in Ramanathapuram.
-In 1971 and 1977, he received his Bachelors and master's degree respectively in English literature from the University of Madurai.
+In 1971 and 1977, he received his bachelor's degree and master's degree respectively in English literature from the University of Madurai.
 Pillai's interest in spirituality led him to become a TM teacher under the guidance of Maharishi Mahesh Yogi during which time he spent a few years in and out of Rishikesh, Himalayas.
 Maharishi Mahesh Yogi appointed Pillai as the head of his organization in the state of Tamil Nadu, a post which Pillai ultimately renounced.

-During 1979-81 Pillai was awarded the University's Scholarship to do research on Comparative Literature.
+During 1979-81 Pillai was awarded the university's Scholarship to do research on Comparative Literature.
 He received a second degree, a Master of Letters in 1982, writing a thesis comparing John Donne's poetry to that of Kalladanar, a Tamil poet of the 10th Century.
 Pillai recollects that the period of living with University wizards, planted the seeds of unquenchable thirst for knowledge and spirit of investigation which deeply impacted his personal teachings.

 In 1983, he left for the US to pursue his PhD at the University of Pittsburgh.
 His graduate work involved phenomenology of religion with a dissertation on Manikkavacakar, a South Indian mystic.
-Pillai served as both faculty and teacher of the University of Pittsburgh's Informal Programs from 1985–1989.
+Pillai served as both faculty and teacher of the University of Pittsburgh's Informal Programs from 1985 to 1989.
 After receiving his PhD in 1989, Dr. Pillai served as the Coordinator of Indian Studies under the Asian Studies program.
 He then moved on to the Indian Heritage Research Foundation and became the subject editor for the Encyclopedia of Hinduism.